Sanford Stadium: Stadium expansions

 The original stadium consisted of the lower half of the current facility's grandstand seats.
 In 1940, field-level lights were added, and Georgia played its first night game against Kentucky to a 7–7 tie.
-The stadium's first major expansion took place in 1949, with the addition of 6,000 seats on the south side, bringing total capacity to 36,000.
+The stadium underwent its first expansion in 1949, when 6,000 seats were added to the south side, increasing its capacity to 36,000.